What is Orientation Week?

 Attending orientation is an important step of starting university so attendance is considered essential.
 Compulsory information and welcome sessions will be held by your Faculty or School.
-All students must attend a 'Getting Started' information session conducted by Student Services is compulsory for all international students and highly recommended for domestic students.
+The 'Getting Started' information session conducted by Student Services is compulsory for all international students and highly recommended for domestic students.

 What can I do during O-Week?

 O’week offers you social, sporting, study and support sessions and events to help you get familiar with the campus, meet people, get prepared for study, find out who’s there to help and most importantly...have fun!

 - Information sessions on the services to help you with personal and academic life: Accommodation Services, Health Services, Student Services, UQ Union, UQ Library, UQ Sport, IT Services and more; Events and activities to meet people, build friendships and join clubs and societies.

 Be sure to attend Market Day where you can join clubs and societies, get free stuff, and enjoy some entertainment.
 Find out more about Market Day.

 How do I know which O-Week activities to attend?

 The online Orientation Planner helps you create your own plan.
 It will help you find the faculty or school activities relevant to your program of study, link to the location and allow you to save a copy to your calendar.
 Check out everything that's on offer.